This voyage will open for bookings on September 25th at 12:00 CEST.

 This mixed culture is still all around, for example in Nouméa, the seaside capital of New Caledonia, where European style architecture and glamorous marinas feel like you’re on the French Riviera.
 While at the same time, outside the capital, the mountains, rainforests and grasslands feel like the local Pacific culture again.

 About 60% of New Caledonia’s lagoon is listed as UNESCO World Heritage Site and the marine environment is one of the most beautiful in the world.
-Hundreds of underwater wildlife species and breathtaking corals are preserved in the reefs of Caledonia.
+Hundreds of underwater wildlife species and breathtaking corals are preserved in the local reefs of Caledonia.